nginxinc/nginx-service-mesh/SUPPORT.md

 Support for NSM is not currently available via traditional NGINX or F5 support channels.
 All support is through the community at [NSM Git Issues](https://github.com/nginxinc/nginx-service-mesh/issues)

+**NGINX Plus KIC Support**

+Support for NGINX Plus Kubernetes Ingress Controller (KIC), when deploying NGINX Plus KIC with NGINX Service Mesh, is still available through traditional channels.

+Existing NGINX and F5 customers can reach out to their accout team(s) for help and support with NGINX Service Mesh.